Keba777/A2sv-success-stories-page-clone/README.md

 The project is organized as follows:

+- `public/` : Contains public data.
+    - `data/` : Contains mock data or static data used in the application.
 - `src/` : Contains the source code for the application.
   - `components/` : Contains various React components used in the application.
     - `NavBar.js` : Navigation bar component.